freenas/freenas-docs/userguide/storage.rst

   `forum post
   <https://forums.freenas.org/index.php?threads/recover-encryption-key.16593/#post-85497>`__.

+* Data in memory, including ARC, is not encrypted.
+ZFS data on disk, including ZIL and SLOG, are encrypted if the underlying disks are encrypted.
+Swap data on disk is always encrypted.

+  .. warning:: Data stored in Cache (L2ARC) drives is not encrypted.
+     Do not use Cache (L2ARC) with encrypted volumes.

-* There is no one-step way to encrypt an existing, unencrypted volume.
+* At present, there is no one-step way to encrypt an existing, unencrypted volume.
 Instead, the data must be backed up, the existing pool destroyed, a new encrypted volume created, and the backup restored to the new volume.

 * Hybrid pools are not supported.
 Added vdevs must match the existing encryption scheme.
 The :ref:`Volume Manager` automatically encrypts a new vdev being added to an existing encrypted pool.

-.. note:: The encryption facility used by %brand% is designed to protect against physical theft of the disks.
-It is not designed to protect against unauthorized software access.
-Ensure that only authorized users have access to the administrative GUI and that proper permissions are set on shares if sensitive data is stored on the system.

 To create an encrypted volume, check the :guilabel:`Encryption` box